 The secret to Finland’s success lies in a school system that seems to defy all the norms of Western education.
-This system that cuts down on class hours and eschews homework, grades, and tests is definitely worth a closer look.
+This system that cuts down on class hours and eschews homework, grades, essay writing and tests is definitely worth a closer look.

 Equality for All

-Since the 1970s, the driving principle behind the Finland school education system has been to provide equal educational opportunities for all citizens, and it has taken drastic measures to achieve this.
+Since the 1970s, the driving principle behind the education system in Finland has been to provide equal educational opportunities for all citizens, and it has taken drastic measures to achieve this.
 To start with, there is no tuition to be paid: schooling is state-subsidized from basic education to university degrees, thereby preventing the students’ financial standing from getting in the way of learning.
 School materials, books, meals, and transportation are also provided free of cost.

 The pursuit of equality extends to the students’ learning abilities as well.
 There is no such thing as segregation into separate classes for the gifted and those who need to catch up, and even children with learning disabilities are taught in the same classes as their peers.
 Furthermore, Finland’s growing population of immigrants is not neglected.
 In a practice known as positive discrimination, children who weren’t born in Finland are given special classes to help them acclimatize to the system of learning in their new country.

 Teachers Who Can Be Trusted